 Her post, which being widely covered online, is just the latest in a series of incidents in which TSA screeners appear to target visibly sick people.

 As I read Dorn’s troubling account, I couldn’t help but remember the last time I saw someone who was dying of cancer.
 It was almost exactly a year ago, and I was visiting Hawaii’s Big Island with my family.
-We stumbled into a coffee shop, badly jetlagging and in desperate need of caffeine, and happened to sit at a table next to someone who was perhaps a few weeks from death.
+We stumbled into a coffee shop, badly jetlagging and in desperate need of caffeine.
+We happened to sit at a table next to someone who was perhaps a few weeks from death.

 The first thing I noticed after we sat down was the book he was reading: Elisabeth Kübler-Ross’ On Death and Dying.